Voluntariness and Consent

 Informed consent is not necessary in the event of an emergency or where the patient cannot give consent because of unconsciousness.

-For more information on consent to medical treatment and the role of guardians, contact the Guardianship and Administration Board.
+For more information on consent to medical treatment and the role of guardians, contact the Guardianship Stream of the Tasmanian Civil and Administrative Tribunal.